-Meilleure Qualité is a large cotton company operating in your region.
-The company sells mainly to the domestic market but also has a few small contracts for exporting cotton to the UK.
-In addition to its own plantation, Meilleure Qualité sources from a number of smallholder farms nearby, most of which are family farms.
-You decide to pay a visit to Meilleure Qualité's main facility to conduct an inspection.
-You do not observe any children working while you are there.
+Himalayan Fashion (HF) is a large apparel manufacturer operating in your region.
+The company produces clothing mostly for the domestic market but also has a few small contracts for exporting garments to the UK.
+HF operates a factory where the garments are sewn, but it subcontracts all of its embroidery work to smaller businesses in the area.
+You decide to pay a visit to HF's main factory to conduct an inspection.
+You do not observe any children working in the factory while you are there.
 You interview the manager who states that he is well aware of the child labor laws and does not employ children.
 You ask if he is aware of any of his contractors/suppliers using child labor?
 He replies "no" and states that even if they do employ children there is nothing he can do about it because he does not control their hiring practices.